A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 Common Pitfalls and How to Avoid Them

-Demystifying Charity Accounts: Applying the Charities SORP (FRS 102)
+Demystifying Charity SORP Reporting: Applying the Charities SORP (FRS 102)

 While internal controls manage the day-to-day finances, your annual accounts are how you report your financial activity and position to the public and the Charity Commission.
 This reporting is governed by a specific set of rules.